-Figures 1 and 2.
-Examples of defined airport protected areas
+Figure 2.
+Examples of defined airport considering pre-flight checks and maintenance areas of aeronautical L-band MES

-The PFD produced by IMT base stations must be kept below the maximum PFD limit value at the boundary of the area and at any point inside the area (for example, the area shaded red in Figures 1 and 2.
+The PFD produced by IMT base stations must be kept below the maximum PFD limit value at the boundary of the area and at any point inside the area (for example, the area shaded red in Figures 1 and 2).

-It is anticipated that national spectrum licensing authorities [will/would] ensure that the airport protected areas and associated maximum PFD limits are defined and included in the IMT operator’s licence conditions.
+It is expected that the national spectrum licensing authorities ensure that the airport protected areas and associated maximum PFD limits are defined and included in the IMT operator’s licence conditions.
 The concerned airports and areas should be identified in consultation with the relevant national aviation safety representatives and/or with the airport operator.
-The information of areas where the limit applies [shall/should] be provided to mobile operators including when applying for authorisation.
+The information on areas where the limit applies has to be available when national spectrum licensing authorities start the IMT authorisation process.

-The identification of the appropriate level of the pfd limit as well as the compliance of the licensed IMT operator to fulfil its obligations to respect the required level of pfd in the identified aeras of airport is the responsibility of national spectrum regulator.
+The identification of the appropriate level of the PFD limit as well as the compliance of the licensed IMT operator to fulfil its obligations to respect the required level of PFD in the identified areas of airport is the responsibility of national spectrum regulator.

-PFD limits are already implemented by some national spectrum regulators (e.g. the values provided in ECC Report 299 tables 10-11 [and tables 12-13]).
-The recommended pfd limits are based on Examples of PFD limits based on regulation outside CEPT (see ECC report 299 Annex 2 - A2.1) [or based on blocking measurements performed by some manufacturers (see ECC report 299 Annex 2 - A2.2)].

-4. Explanation for a need for a 2 phases approach to the application of PFD limits
+4. Explanation on a need for a two-phased approach to the application of PFD limits

-Given the time required to set and agree standards, build and deploy new terminals in the aeronautical markets, it is expected that proportionate measures imposed by administrations required to protect aeronautical MES terminals at airports, as appropriate in testing phase prior departure or maintenance, could be on a phased approach.
-The initial measures - Phase 1, are to protect currently operating terminals which are more sensitive to blocking, followed by Phase 2 which would involve more relaxed constraints on IMT BSs as the protection measures will be based on more resilient terminals.
+Given the time required to set and agree equipment standards, build and deploy new terminals in the aeronautical markets, it is expected that measures, determined by administrations in order to protect aeronautical MES terminals at airports, could be implemented in a two-phased approach.
+The initial measures, Phase 1, are to protect currently operating terminals which are sensitive to blocking.
 Phase 1 would be time limited and to be followed by Phase 2, which would be without time limit.
-Phase 2 would be based on future, more resilient terminals meeting a blocking resilience at the input of the MES receiver.
-[National spectrum administrations in consultation with their civil aviation authority, could decide to apply phase 2 limit from the initial phase of deployment of IMT base stations avoiding any phase approach and burden for IMT mobile operators.]
-[From January 2017, CEPT invited standardization organizations in Europe to update the MES standards accordingly to reach -30 dBm blocking level.
-Current MES terminals are expected to be designed to meet the relevant standards applicable for aeronautical terminals].
+Phase 2 would be based on future implementation of terminals having a blocking resilience of -30 dBm at the input of the MES receiver.
+Phase 2 provides a permanent PFD limit for IMT coverage in the same locations as Phase 1.
+The time limitation of Phase 1 should be taken into account by aeronautical community.